lorddev/blog/_posts/2024-12-21-jekyll-migration.md

 RewriteRule ^blog/(.*)$ https://blog.devlord.io/$1 [L,R=301]
 ```

 But it's not working.
 Contacted support and they tried the same things I did.
 Turns out it was a cache issue on my end.
 In the end, all they did in the htaccess file was `Redirect 301 /blog https://blog.devlord.io`.
 No rules required.

-(Of course, this means I can't access my WP admin anymore.)
+Of course, this means I can't access my WP admin anymore.
+I spent some more time troubleshooting, but to no avail.
+I guess it's time to just rip the bandaid off.

 So I'm on Jekyll with GitHub Pages now.